xianlinbox/daily_practise/aws-solution-architect/others.md

 Has workspace application manager to update the application IP access Control Group

+enabling MFA via an on-premises Active Directory is achieved by way of a RADIUS server rather than through enabling it directly in the AWS Management Console.
+RADIUS stands for Remote Authentication Dial-In User Service

 # App Stream

 stream an application in web browser